Brothers in Conflict

 "What about, little brother?"
 I asked, innocently, even though I knew perfectly well what he wanted to talk about.

 "I'll give you three guesses, Saint John, but I think you're only gonna need one," String said, and I could hear the anger in his voice growing.
 Good, String.
-Good, I thought.
+Good.

 "Hold it, String.
 You never said I couldn't ask Caitlin out," I said, knowing it was the truth.
 "It's not like there's anything going on between you two, right?"
 I felt my body preparing itself for a fight, which I hoped wouldn't happen, but if it did, I'd be ready.

 "Well, no," String said, and I felt my tension increasing at the tone of his voice.
 "There's nothing between Cait and me.
 It just kinda caught me by surprise, that's all." he said, and I thought I noticed something in his eyes, as he'd taken off his aviator shades.
-He's hurt, I thought, and I knew I'd done the right thing.
+He's hurt.
+When I saw the hurt expression in String's eyes, I knew I'd done the right thing.
 I knew it.
 He does have feelings for Caitlin—even if he's too stubborn to admit them.